 Negative effects of retinoids

-The 6 most common negative effects of retinoids are:
+The 10 most common symptoms of retinoid rash and unwanted side effects of retinol are:

 - stinging or burning